-Gracia Isabel Gracia Isabel is a Toronto based artist, studio technician and instructor.
-She graduated with high honours from Sheridan College Craft and Design Ceramics in 2016.
-A few of her exhibiting highlights include Yuill Family Gallery at Medalta: AZUL-COLONIAL-BLUE (2022), the Gardiner Museum: Convergences (2022) and Sin Fronteras Monarch Butterfly Project (2019); Craft Ontario Gallery: The Body has Reasons which Reason Knows Not Of, 2019, The Embassy of Canada in Hungary: Muscle Memory, 2018.
+Gracia Isabel holds an MFA from NSCAD University.
+A few of her exhibiting highlights include COR: Anna Leonowens Gallery (2025, NS), Lunenburg School of the Arts: ROSA MEXICANO (2023, NS), Yuill Family Gallery at Medalta: AZUL-COLONIAL-BLUE (2022, AB), the Gardiner Museum: Convergences (2022, TO) and Sin Fronteras Monarch Butterfly Project (2019, TO); Craft Ontario Gallery: The Body has Reasons which Reason Knows Not Of (2019, TO).
 She won the TOAE Best of Sculpture award in 2016 and a Craft Ontario Award in 2017.

 In 2020 she started CLAY Voices Symposium on Instagram, a yearly community building on line gathering of ceramics artists across Canada.
-The 3rd edition was live-streamed last April 2022.
+The 3rd edition was live-streamed in April 2022.

 CV